Best DataRoma Alternatives

 Free tier; Premium from $29.95/month

 TipRanks approaches institutional tracking from the analyst and insider side.
-Their hedge fund tracking tool shows top fund managers' portfolios alongside analyst ratings, insider transactions, and a Smart Score that aggregates multiple signals.
-It's particularly good if you want to cross-reference what funds are buying with what analysts are recommending.
+Their hedge fund tracking tool shows top fund managers' portfolios alongside analyst ratings, insider transactions, and a Smart Score that aggregates multiple signals into one easy-to-read metric.
+It's particularly good if you want to cross-reference what funds are buying with what analysts are recommending, all through a clean, beginner-friendly interface that doesn't require 13F expertise to use well.
+A free tier is available, with Premium starting at $29.95/month for the full analyst rating accuracy tracking and trend analysis on top of the basic fund data.
+The main limitation versus dedicated 13F platforms: TipRanks' institutional coverage is less comprehensive than tools built specifically around filings data, so it works best as a cross-reference layer rather than your primary source for tracking a specific superinvestor's full portfolio.

 Pros